ArveVM/Home-Assistant_config-packages-solutions-1/README.md

      - something .yaml added to the Integrations-folder!
 5. All solutions should be kept separate from Functionality
    - One .yaml-file pr solution -> all files in the /config/avm_yaml/packages/solutions/ - folder  (or structure of sub-folders if required)
-   - You must decide/create your own structure/namin for your Solutions, based upon your requirements
+   - You must decide/create your own structure/namin for your Solutions, based upon your requirements and preferences
      - be prepared to use/change naming-standards according to solution-structure, to be able to find sensors in need for reconfig
    - Since configuration.yaml is including functionality in solutions-folder,, all files will be loaded at startup
    - all .yaml-files in solutions must have intendation and spaces as if code was written directly in configuration.yaml,, se examples